Want to raise a happy & healthy Baby?

 The more you learn about labor and birth, the more you will find out about different patterns of breathing that can be used at various stages of labor.
 You will be taught to use breathing so that you can focus on making each contraction productive for the process of birthing.
-Patterned breathing is extremely helpful in making a woman cope with the various types of discomfort, pain, fear, and anxiety.
+Patterned breathing is extremely helpful in making a woman cope with various types of discomfort, pain, fear, and anxiety.

 Learning breathing techniques early on in pregnancy is a great way to put them to work for you.
 Practice your breathing techniques throughout your pregnancy to ease anxieties and stress.
 By the time your labor arrives and you have to put these techniques to actual work, you will almost be like a professional in breathing.

 During labor, you should aim to have rhythmical breathing.
 You must not let the inhaling or the in-breath get longer than the exhaling or the out-breath.
 In the midst of extremely strong contractions, your breathing can get shallower.
 It is absolutely normal to have shallow breaths as long as you maintain a rhythm and your breathing does not become faster and faster and cause you to do panic-breathing.
 These days, many hospitals have breathing experts to guide you and even your doctor can advise you about the correct breathing techniques and patterns you should follow.
-They can tell you right way of breathing during and between contractions.

 Some effective breathing techniques during pregnancy are:

-Relax Breathing – It is simply a way of using the two syllables in the word ‘relax’ which are “re” and “lax”.
+It is simply a way of using the two syllables in the word ‘relax’ which are “re” and “lax”.
 While inhaling, just think "re" and while exhaling just think "lax".
 Try to release any tension in your body while breathing out.

 It is often very tough to maintain a breathing rhythm and stay relaxed when you are having painful contractions.
 A tired, stressed and helpless kind of situation faced by women during labor makes it even more difficult.
-In such a situation, a labor partner who could be your husband can play an important role.
+In such a situation, a birth partner who could be your husband can play an important role.

 He can help keep your breathing steady by breathing with you.